 The copper IUD may not work if it is inserted later than five days after unprotected sex.

-Emergency contraceptive pills may be less effective if:
+Emergency contraceptive pills may be less effective if you:

 - are late taking them

-- you vomit within two to three hours of taking them
+- vomit within three hours of taking them

 How do I use emergency contraception?